Cameron Winklevoss: Guest of a Guest

 In 2008 Cameron co-founded the online site Guest of a Guest, a blog that focuses on parties and nightlife in New York City, Los Angeles, the Hamptons and Washington, D.C., with Rachelle Hruska; she bought out his stake in 2012.

 Gemini

 In 2014, Cameron and his brother Tyler founded Gemini, a New York-based cryptocurrency exchange.

+In January 2022, Gemini began sponsoring Real Bedford F.C., an English non-league football club owned by bitcoin podcaster Peter McCormack; in April 2024 the Winklevoss twins were announced as co-owners of the club following a major investment.

 Rowing

 Winklevoss began rowing at the age of 15, encouraged by family friends and the example of next-door neighbor Ethan Ayer who rowed at Harvard University and Cambridge University.
 Winklevoss began rowing at the Saugatuck Rowing Club on the Saugatuck River in 1997.
-Winklevoss' high school did not have a crew; in his junior year, he and his brother co-founded a crew program.
+Winklevoss' high school did not have crew; in his junior year, he and his brother co-founded a crew program.
 In the summer of 1999, he made the United States Junior National Rowing Team, competing in the coxed pair event with his brother at the World Rowing Junior Championships in Plovdiv, Bulgaria.

 Cameron's rowing discipline is sweep rowing.